-OSCAR FICTION PACKAGE: Politically incorrect Tommy Dash tried out for Chris Rock’s Academy Awards writing team.
+OSCAR FICTION PACKAGE: Politically incorrect Tommy Dash reacts post-Oscars after trying out for Chris Rock’s Academy Awards writing team.
 3,175 words.
+Illustrations by Mark Fearing.

 This is somebody’s fault, but not necessarily mine.

 I thought I was supposed to be here, working on the Oscars.